Document

 (ii) Short-term capital gains

 This classification is made according to the holding period of the shares.
-Holding period means the duration for which the investment is held starting from the date of acquisition till the date of sale or transfer.
+The holding period means the duration for which the investment is held, starting from the date of acquisition till the date of sale or transfer.

 It should be noted that the holding periods of shares and securities are different for different classes of capital assets.
 For income tax purposes, holding periods of listed equity shares and equity mutual funds is different from the holding period of debt mutual funds.
 Their taxability is also different.